NEVER send specially constructed

 capable of stressing a network interface.

-an active virtual machine ethernet interface.
+properly from within a virtual machine ethernet interface.
 This

 tool works best with physical ethernet interfaces.
 You